Ahmad Shah Massoud: Taliban siege of Kabul (1995–1996)

 Hizb-i Islami had bombarded Kabul from January 1994 until February 1995 when the Taliban expelled Hizb from its Charasiab headquarters, after which the Taliban relaunched the bombardment of Kabul and started to besiege the town.

 By early 1995, Massoud initiated a nationwide political process with the goal of national consolidation and democratic elections.
 He arranged a conference in three parts uniting political and cultural personalities, governors, commanders, clergymen and representatives, in order to reach a lasting agreement.
 Massoud's favourite for candidacy to the presidency was Dr. Mohammad Yusuf, the first democratic prime minister under Zahir Shah, the former king.
 In the first meeting representatives from 15 different Afghan provinces met, in the second meeting there were already 25 provinces participating.

 Massoud also invited the Taliban to join the peace process wanting them to be a partner in providing stability to Afghanistan during such a process.
 But the Taliban, which had emerged over the course of 1994 in southern Afghanistan, were already at the doors of the capital city.
 Against the advice of his security personnel, Massoud went to talk to some Taliban leaders in Maidan Shar, Taliban territory.
-The Taliban declined to join the peace process leading towards general elections.
+The Taliban declined to join the peace process leading toward general elections.
 When Massoud returned to Kabul unharmed, the Taliban leader who had received him as his guest paid with his life: he was killed by other senior Taliban for failing to assassinate Massoud while the possibility had presented itself.
-The Taliban, placing Kabul under a two-year siege and bombardment campaign from early 1995 onwards, in later years committed massacres against civilians, compared by United Nations observers to those that happened during the War in Bosnia.
+The Taliban, placing Kabul under a two-year siege and bombardment campaign from early 1995 onward, in later years committed massacres against civilians, compared by United Nations observers to those that happened during the War in Bosnia.

 Neighboring Pakistan exerted strong influence over the Taliban.
 A publication with the George Washington University describes: "Initially, the Pakistanis supported ...
 Gulbuddin Hekmatyar ...
 When Hekmatyar failed to deliver for Pakistan, the administration began to support a new movement of religious students known as the Taliban."
 Many analysts like Amin Saikal describe the Taliban as developing into a proxy force for Pakistan's regional interests.
 The Taliban started shelling Kabul in early 1995 but were defeated by forces of the Islamic State government under Ahmad Shah Massoud.
 Amnesty International, referring to the Taliban offensive, wrote in a 1995 report: